CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Expectation and variance of doubly robust estimators under different annotation conditions

-\end{proposition} Proof: We start by moving the variance inside the summation because the variance of each term that the summation is over is independent.
-This is similar to what the $\CIS$ variance proof does.
+Proof: We start by moving the variance inside the summation because the variance of each term that the summation is over is independent.
+This is a similar strategy proposed in the Let $c_i^{a} \sim C(s_i, a_i)$ be $r_i^a \sim R(s_i, a)$ if $c_i^a$ is a factual reward and $g_i^a \sim G(s_i, a)$ if $c_i^a$ is a counterfactual annotation.

 Now, we use the law of total variance to separate the joint distribution that the variance is over: